 SCB-2019 is a novel TPOR agonist being developed to treat Immune Thrombocytopenia (ITP) and Chemo-Induced Thrombocytopenia（CIT).
 SCB-2019 is a recombinant subunit vaccine candidate targeted for the prevention of SARS-CoV-2 coronavirus that causes COVID-19 disease.

-Clover Biopharmaceuticals patented Trimer-Tag© technology has produced a S-Trimer subunit vaccine candidate that resembles the native trimeric viral spike via mammalian cell-culture production system.
+Clover Biopharmaceuticals patented Trimer-Tag© technology has produced an S-Trimer subunit vaccine candidate that resembles the native trimeric viral spike via mammalian cell-culture production system.

 Trimer-Tag is an innovative drug development platform that allows the production of novel, covalently-trimerized fusion proteins.
-Many major disease targets are trimerization-dependent such as the tumor necrosis factor (TNF) superfamily (involved in extrinsic apoptosis, immune co-stimulation, and inflammation) as well as enveloped RNA virus antigens responsible for entry into host cells.
+Many major disease targets are trimerization-dependent such as the tumor necrosis factor (TNF) superfamily (involved in extrinsic apoptosis, immune co-stimulation, and inflammation) and enveloped RNA virus antigens responsible for entry into host cells.

-Clover is using Trimer-Tag technology to create trimerized fusion proteins that are able to effectively target these previously undruggable pathways.
+Clover uses Trimer-Tag technology to create trimerized fusion proteins that can effectively target these previously undruggable pathways.

 SCB-2019 SARS-CoV-2 Vaccine Indication

 SCB-2019 is indicated to prevent infection from SARS-CoV-2.
 Each SCB-2019 dose level will be evaluated with and without adjuvant.